 It is important to keep a record of your supporting documentation as the Clean Energy Regulator may request it for auditing or compliance activities.

-All communication made by the Clean Energy Regulator regarding LGC claims is conducted through the "Power station generation data and apportioning of LGCs" page in the REC Registry for each generation month.
+Communication made by the Clean Energy Regulator regarding LGC claims is conducted through the "Power station generation data and apportioning of LGCs" page in the REC Registry for each generation month.
 This generates an automated email to the power station’s nominated person account users providing notification of a request for further information.
 Account administrators should ensure that permission for event-driven "renewable energy power stations" emails have been set for account users, and power station users should monitor their email inbox for these messages.

 electricity generation returns (EGRs), the Clean Energy Regulator conducts ongoing reviews of electricity generation by power stations and previous claims made by nominated persons.
 As a result of these reviews, the Clean Energy Regulator may request nominated persons to provide further information regarding the creation of an LGC.